Jurassic Park: Operation Genesis: Gameplay

 The player's main objective is to create an animal theme park featuring dinosaurs, make it popular, and make it safe with a 5-star rating.
 Gameplay functions are very similar to the SimCity and Zoo Tycoon game models.
 It is necessary to build feeding stations where herbivores can get bales of plant feed, while carnivores are fed live cows and goats.
 However, herbivores become unhappy if they don't have enough trees around them or enough nearby dinosaurs to socialize with.
 Likewise, carnivores have an innate desire to hunt other dinosaurs, so even a constant stream of livestock will not keep them happy.

 To create a dinosaur, fifty percent (50%) of the particular dinosaur's DNA is needed.
-The higher the percentage of DNA, the longer that dinosaur will live, unless it dies by means other than natural causes, such as malnutrition or being attacked by another dinosaur.
+The higher the percentage of DNA, the longer that dinosaur will live, unless it dies by unnatural causes, such as malnutrition or being attacked by another dinosaur.
 To obtain a dinosaur's DNA, the player must extract it through fossils or amber.
 Higher quality specimens will yield more DNA.

 To obtain fossils and amber, the player must send a fossil-hunting team to dig in one of nine dig sites around the world.
 Additional dig teams can be purchased later in the game.
 Each dig site contains fossils from three particular dinosaurs.
 Fossils of some dinosaurs, such as Brachiosaurus, can be found in more than one dig site.
 The chance of finding fossils depends on the quality of the site.
 There are 6 classifications on the quality of a dig site, ranging from "excellent" to "exhausted."
 It is still possible to find fossils and amber at sites that have been exhausted, although they are often of low quality with little DNA to provide.
 Valuable items such as silver, gold, or opal are also discovered infrequently by the dig team(s), and can be sold for profit.

 Attractions help make the park popular, and increase its rating power and income when correctly configured.
 Attractions must be researched before they can be constructed, and include the Balloon Tour, Safari Adventure and Viewing Dome.
 Viewing Vents and Viewing Platforms do not need to be researched.
 The Safari Tour and Balloon Tour attractions allow for the player to "take over" the ride for the purpose of park exploration and photography, but only when a visitor in the game is using it.
 The player may also observe the dinosaurs from the Viewing Dome, Viewing Vent, and Viewing Platform by selecting the "View" option after clicking on the building.

 Amenities such as restrooms and restaurants are needed for visitors.
 Additional buildings such as a gift shop and a resting area must be researched before the player can add them into the park.
 Vaccines for diseases–such as tick infestation, gastric poisoning, rabies (though only mammals are significantly affected by rabies in real life), and the fictional Dino Flu (possibly a nod to bird flu)–must be researched before a sick dinosaur can be treated for a particular illness.